top of page

 Top

-Our Communion was borne out of the vision of two ministers - the Reverend Drew Haywood-Larsen, our late founder, and the Most Reverend Kenneth von Folmar, our current Presiding Bishop.
-These two ministers sought to establish a community of affirming clergy and ministries within the Convergence Movement.
+The Convergent Catholic Communion (CCC) was borne out of the vision and dedication of two ministers - the Reverend Drew Haywood-Larsen, our late founder, and the Most Reverend JOHN GREGORY, our current Presiding Bishop.
+Together, they sought to establish a place of refuge for affirming clergy and ministries within the Convergence Movement, blending the richness of sacramental tradition with a modern, inclusive approach.

 who